gladiola/blog/_drafts/2018-07-04-h4ck_VulnHub_BadStore.markdown

 \[5\]  Brotherston, Lee and Amanda Berlin.
 Defensive Security Handbook:  Best Practices for Securing Infrastructure.
 O'Reilly, April 2017. pp. 6-9.
 ISBN 978-1-491-96038-7.

 A description of Lockheed-Martin's Intusion Kill Chain.
+Brotherston and Berlin applied their use case of an overview of a ransomware attack to the phases of Lockheed's kill chain.
+Their definitions and example serves as guidance for the contstruction of our own, here.

 <table>
     <tr><td></td></tr>